Who doesn’t like credit card rewards? Who hasn’t dreamed of swiping their next real estate investment on their Business credit card?

-Still, it’s a useful and cheap way to move $4,000 from your credit card to your PayPal account (and from there, to your checking account) each and every month.
+Still, it’s a valuable and cheap way to move $4,000 from your credit card to your PayPal account (and from there, to your checking account) every month.

 Pay directly for materials when renovating.

-Remember to always collect receipts from the contractor, to check the materials purchased, and to keep the receipts for tax season.
+Remember to continuously collect receipts from the contractor, check the materials purchased, and keep the receipts for tax season.

 Use contractors who accept credit cards.

-Some contractors do, for a fee (usually in the 3-3.5% range).
-It can make sense to do if you’re short on cash for the renovation project or if your mortgage lender is willing to lend money for the purchase but not for additional renovations.
+Some contractors do it for a fee (usually in the 3-3.5% range).
+It can make sense to do this if you’re short on cash for the renovation project or if your mortgage lender is willing to lend money for the purchase but not for additional renovations.

-Just be sure to have several contingency plans in place to pay this money back to the credit card company.
+Just be sure to have several contingency plans to pay this money back to the credit card company.
 Quickly.

-Many credit card companies periodically mail cardholders a few “convenience checks,” which are checks paid from the credit card balance.
+Many credit card companies periodically mail cardholders a few “convenience checks,” which are paid from the credit card balance.
 They come with fees, but sometimes these fees are mitigated by 0% interest for an introductory period.
-If the up-front fee is only 3-4%, it may be worth swallowing that fee in exchange for no interest payments due for the next year.
+If the up-front fee is only 3-4%, it may be worth swallowing it in exchange for no interest payments due for the following year.

 Stockpile cash and credit card debt, then balance transfer to 0% APR.

 You may not be able to put your real estate purchase on your credit card, but you can put nearly every other expense on your credit card and stockpile cash for a few months.
-The problem with this method is that you rack up a bunch of expensive credit card debt.
+The problem with this method is that you rack up expensive credit card debt.

 Consider just eating the cash advance fees.

 And hard money?
-Most hard money lenders charge just as much in points as the credit card does, plus junk fees to boot.
+Most hard moneylenders charge just as much in points as the credit card, plus junk fees.

-If you’re buying an $80,000 property and have three $30,000 credit cards, it will probably be faster and may even be cheaper to use a credit card cash advance than a hard money lender.
-At least you’ll get some of the cash advance fees back in the form of reward points.
+If you’re buying an $80,000 property with three $30,000 credit cards, it will probably be faster and cheaper to use a credit card cash advance than a hard moneylender.
+At least you’ll get some cash advance fees back in the form of reward points.

-Credit cards are dangerous tools, but they can still be powerful when wielded effectively.
+Credit cards are dangerous tools but can still be powerful when wielded effectively.
 Because they serve as a backup source of funds for most of us, it’s doubly important to be careful not to overextend on debts and to have another emergency backup available.
-Real estate investors also need both a primary and at least one contingency exit plan for paying these debts back quickly.
+Real estate investors also need a primary and at least one contingency exit plan to repay these debts quickly.

 Financing Real Estate Investments with Business Credit Cards